 Schnute, J., and D. Fournier.
 1980.
 A new approach to length-frequency analysis: Growth structure.
 Canadian Journal of Fisheries and Aquatic Sciences 37:1337–1351.

 Somers, I. F. 1988.
 On a seasonally oscillating growth function.
-Fishbyte 6(1):8–11.
+Fishbyte - Newsletter of the Network of Tropical Fisheries Scientists 6(1):8–11.

 Stewart, J., W. Robbins, K. Rowling, A. Hegarty, and A. Gould.
 2013.
 A multifaceted approach to modelling growth of the Australian bonito, Sarda australis (Family Scombridae), with some observations on its reproductive biology.
 Marine and Freshwater Research 64:671–678.

-von Bertalanffy, L. 1938.
-A quantitative theory of organic growth (inquiries on growth laws II).
-Human Biology 10:181–213.

-Table 1: Parameter estimates and Akaike Information Criterion (AIC) from the fits of Equation 2 and Equation 3 to the Bonito and three sites of Mosquitofish data.
+Table 1: Parameter estimates and Akaike Information Criterion (AIC) from the fits of Equation 2 and Equation 3 to the Australian bonito and three sites for mosquitofish data.
 The lower AIC between the two equations for the same dataset is boldfaced.